Ledyard Prevention Coalition

 Our Mission: to foster a healthy, safe and drug free environment for Ledyard through community partnerships.
 We hope to achieve our mission by providing education, increasing enforcement, and implementing policy changes around alcohol, marijuana, and prescription drugs.

 - Strengthen the Ledyard Prevention Coalition by increasing community collaborations and the involvement of community organizations, community groups, and individuals in coalition initiatives and activities.

 - Reduce the use of alcohol, marijuana, and prescription drug abuse among adolescents through education, enforcement and other environmental strategies that will increase youth’s developmental assets.

 The Ledyard Prevention Coalition is made up of local youth, parents, teachers, police, civic organizations, healthcare professionals, government, tribal, faith, media representatives, youth-serving organizations, businesses, and other volunteers of the Ledyard community.

-The Ledyard Prevention Coalition meets the third Tuesday of every month from 2 to 3 pm at the Ledyard Police Department (737 Colonel Ledyard Highway).
+The Ledyard Prevention Coalition meets on the third Tuesday of every month from 12 to 1 pm.
 Please contact Kerensa Mansfield at 860-448-4882 ext.
 1309 or firstname.lastname@example.org for more information.

 1) Increase Community Collaboration: